ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 4. Give the resource group a unique name such as *Image resources*.
 5. Click **Add**.

-## Creating an image from a volume in the UI
+## Creating an image from a volume in the console
 {: #image-from-volume-vpc-ui}
 {: step}